-Khao Lak itself is a petite coastal village on Thailand’s east coast, but the name tends to encircle the surrounding jungle and a long stretch of blond sand that runs alongside the Andaman Sea.
+Khao Lak itself is a petite coastal village on Thailand’s west coast, but the name tends to encircle the surrounding jungle and a long stretch of blonde sand that runs alongside the Andaman Sea.
 An hour and a half by car from Phuket International Airport, Khao Lak gives you a more tranquil alternative to Phuket or Krabi, with a small string of coastal hotels dotted between river estuaries and rocky outcrops.

 There’s almost 30 km (18 miles) of secluded coves and long, sweeping beaches to explore.
 Some, including the jungle-fringed Pak Weep Beach, are relatively undeveloped.
 Others are busier with amenities such as beachside restaurants, shops and weekly markets.